uvsmtid/common-salt-states/docs/readme.md

 ```
 /srv/pillars -> /home/[username]/Works/[project_name]-salt-pillars.git/pillars
 ```
+TODO: Update when pillars are split to "defaults" and "overrides".

 NOTE: This is not a default Salt setup.
 See [this document][1] for detailed installation instructions